-- create an ethos within the school in which good attendance is recognised as the norm and every child aims for excellent attendance. - make attendance and punctuality a priority. - set focused targets to improve individual attendance and whole school attendance levels. - record and monitor attendance and absenteeism and apply appropriate strategies to minimise absenteeism. - develop a systematic approach to gathering and analysing relevant attendance data. - provide support, advice and guidance to; parents, children and develop mutual cooperation between home and the school in encouraging good attendance and in addressing identified attendance issues. - Demonstrate, using rewards, that the school recognises good attendance and punctuality are achievements in themselves.
+- create an ethos and maintain a whole school culture in which good attendance is recognised as the norm and every child aims for excellent attendance. - make attendance and punctuality a priority. - set focused targets to improve individual attendance and whole school attendance levels. - record and monitor attendance and absenteeism and apply appropriate strategies to minimise absenteeism. - develop a systematic approach to gathering and analysing relevant attendance data. - provide support, advice and guidance to; parents, children and develop mutual cooperation between home and the school in encouraging good attendance and in addressing identified attendance issues. - Demonstrate, using rewards, that the school recognises good attendance and punctuality are achievements in themselves.